 3) Go to the Articles and Videos tab

-4) Go to your service learning certificate record in myKU Portal and complete the Service 101 reflection questions.
-Service 101 will be available in myKU Portal mid-Fall 2017.
+4) Go to your service learning certificate record in myKU Portal and submit your responses to the reflection prompts.
+Responses should be at least 100 words per question.

 Guidelines for Service Learning Students